grpc/grpc-go/Documentation/proxy.md

 request](https://github.com/grpc/grpc/issues/35372) for it and might support it in future.

-Not using https to connect to HTTP CONNECT proxy does not compromise security.
+Not using https to talk to CONNECT proxy does not compromise security.
 The gRPC traffic is encrypted end-to-end between the client and the destination server.
 The HTTP CONNECT proxy only sees the destination address and cannot intercept the encrypted gRPC data.